-The Yolande Frank Art Awards are competitions for WA students in primary schools (years 4 to 6) and secondary schools (years 7 to 9).
+The Yolande Frank Art Awards are competitions for WA students in primary schools (years 4 to 6) and secondary schools (years 7 to 9 and years 10 to 12).
 We have conducted these awards annually since 2010 in memory of Yolande Frank, an outstanding member who died in 2009.
 A Holocaust survivor, Yolande held a passion to ensure that children understood about universal human rights.

 The awards promote the importance of human rights education.
 Students use any art medium to communicate the meaning and importance of a selected human right.